 You've stocked up on Bitcoin (BTC).
 The next thing you'll want to do is spend it, but with Cryptocurrency being a relatively new form of tender, finding a retailer that accepts it can be a bit of a challenge.
 So, where exactly can you spend Bitcoin?

-That's where we, the lovable team at Coinmine come in, for we've rounded up all of the most reputable retailers in the United States that accept Bitcoin as a means of payment, with the list including everything from Cheap Air and Expedia to Microsoft and Newegg.
+That's where we, the lovable team at Coinmine come in, for we've rounded up all of the most reputable retailers in the United States that accept Bitcoin as a means of payment, with the list including everything from Cheap Air and Microsoft, to Newegg and Subway.

 Where Can You Spend Bitcoin?